deerwoman31/ReGameDLL_CS/README.md

 * Provide more stable (than official) version of Counter-Strike game gaming with extended API for mods and plugins

 ## How can use it?
-Arrested capital))))
-ReGameDLL_CS is fully compatible with
-## What is this?ion of Counter-Strike game gaming with extended API for mods and plugins

-## How can use it?official mod CS 1.6 / CZero by Valve.
-All you have to do is to download binaries and replace original mp.dll/cs.so
+Arrested capital))))ll you have to do is to download binaries and replace original mp.dll/cs.so

 ## Downloads
 * [Release builds](https://github.com/s1lentq/ReGameDLL_CS/releases)